jfrob27/SummerProject2016/wavelets/readme.md

 ## All wavelets coded separately.
-Code is the same as in the wavelets.py in the main folder, but less cleaned up.
+Code should be the same as in the wavelets.py in the main folder, but individual functions are in each.
-Mainly here for reference